-If you are a farmer or grower and you get a Single Payment from the Rural Payments Agency, you must meet a basic standard for agriculture, contributing to better protection of the environment and human and animal health.
-The Common Agricultural Policy Single Payment and Support Schemes (Cross Compliance) (England) Regulations 2004 (SI No 3196) make this the law.
-Even if you are not getting a Single Payment, when you are using pesticides you must make sure you use an approved product and follow the instructions on the label, taking account of recommended best practice.
-The environmental stewardship scheme gives all farmers opportunities to make the environment on their own farms better, and rewards them for it.
-You can have entry-level stewardship, organic-level stewardship or higher-level stewardship.
-Stewardship at entry level may involve you setting up field margins and carrying out other environmental management ideas to encourage biodiversity.
-Higher-level stewardship includes lots of ways to protect and make the countryside and the historic environment better as well as you giving the public new access to your land.
+If you receive payments under the Single Farm Payment Scheme (and certain other payment support schemes) you must meet cross compliance requirements which have been developed to protect the environment and public, animal and plant health.
+The Common Agricultural Policy Schemes (Cross Compliance) (Scotland) Regulations 2004 (SSI No 518) make this the law.
+Even if you are not getting a Single Farm Payment, when you are using pesticides you must make sure you use an approved product and follow the instructions on the label, taking account of recommended best practice.
+Agri-environment schemes such as the Rural Stewardship Scheme give farmers and crofters opportunities to make the environment on their own farm or croft better, and reward them for it.
+The Schemes may involve you setting up field margins and carrying out other environmental management to encourage biodiversity, improve water quality and protect the countryside and the historic environment.